 In particular, this seems to suggest that we can use the mirror to truncate the photon into a mode with some compact support $\xi_1(t)$.
 This, however, cannot be correct.
 Single photons have infinite tails \cite{knight1961,bialynicki-birula1998}, so the right-hand side of \eqref{1_xi_time_forward} cannot represent a state that looks like vacuum outside the support of $\xi_1(t)$.
-Indeed, the familiar methods that work for modes in frequency space cannot simply be employed for temporal modes $\xi_1(t)$, although they can be approximately valid for narrow-bandwidth pulses \cite{loudon2000}.
+Indeed, the familiar methods that work for modes in frequency space cannot simply be employed for temporal modes $\xi_1(t)$, although they can be approximately valid for narrow-bandwidth pulses~\cite{loudon2000}.

 So then, what does a truncated photon state look like?
 Surprisingly, we will find that a truncated photon is a complicated state involving photon numbers up to infinity.
 In other words, by ``cutting away part of the photon'' with a shutter, we effectively create a bunch of new photons.
-This is the case even if the shutter is turned off slowly.
+In principle, this is the case even if the shutter is turned off slowly.

-The creation of photons is seen as a consequence of violation of time-translational invariance; thus from Noether's theorem we expect violation of energy conservation.
-In fact, from the extensive literature on the dynamic Casimir effect \cite{moore1970,dewitt1975,fulling1976,yablonovitch1989, dodonov1993,law1994,cirone1999,braunstein2005}, with moving or changing mirrors or dielectrics, it is well known that the transformed vacuum state contains photons.
-Of special relevance are the works by Cirone and Rzaszewski \cite{cirone1999}, and Braunstein \cite{braunstein2005} in which a mirror in a cavity is removed.
-These studies are performed in the Heisenberg picture to calculate the expected number of photons in the initial vacuum state.
+The creation of photons can be understood as a consequence of the breaking of time-translation invariance; accordingly, by Noether’s theorem, the field energy is not conserved.
+In fact, from the extensive literature on the dynamical Casimir effect \cite{moore1970,dewitt1975,fulling1976,yablonovitch1989, dodonov1993,law1994,cirone1999,braunstein2005} with moving or changing mirrors or dielectrics, it is well known that the transformed vacuum state contains photons.
+The dynamical Casimir effect is even observed experimentally~\cite{wilson_observation_2011}.
+Here, of special relevance are the works by Cirone and Rzaszewski~\cite{cirone1999}, and Braunstein \cite{braunstein2005} in which a mirror in a cavity is removed.
+These studies were performed in the Heisenberg picture to calculate the expected number of photons in the initial vacuum state.

 We want to determine how an incident single photon is transformed by truncation, using a time-dependent shutter.
 This turns out to be somewhat tricky in two ways: First, we will need the detailed form of the state, expressed with the transformed ladder operators.
 Since the system is inhomogeneous in space, different wavevectors are coupled together.
 Second, an instantaneous removal of the shutter, which we treat for simplicity in what follows, produces an infinite number of photons.
 Thus, we must support our treatment with an analysis of gradual removal, which involves a non-local transformation in time.